jakalano/excel_transformer/README.md

 - remove empty NaN columns
 - move the save dataframe function from views to utils
 - fix how numbers are displayed
+- add_column is now broken, doesn't do anything
+- split input submissions to separate forms
+- include a display cutoff point in the case of extremely long column names